 This rare disorder affects the way your blood clots, which can pose serious health risks.
 While there’s no cure, with the right treatment, antiphospholipid syndrome can be managed to protect your health.

-Hughes syndrome, also known as “sticky blood syndrome” or antiphospholipid syndrome (APS), is an autoimmune condition that affects the way that your blood cells bind together, or clot.
-Hughes syndrome is considered rare.
+Antiphospholipid syndrome (APS), also known as Hughes syndrome or “sticky blood syndrome,” is an autoimmune condition that affects how your blood cells bind together, or clot.
+APS is considered rare.

-Though the cause of Hughes syndrome is unclear, researchers believe that diet, lifestyle, and genetics can all have an impact on developing the condition.
+Though the cause of APS is unclear, researchers believe that diet, lifestyle, and genetics can all have an impact on developing the condition.

-The symptoms of Hughes syndrome are hard to spot, as blood clots aren’t something you can easily identify without other health conditions or complications.
-Sometimes Hughes syndrome causes a lacy red rash or bleeding from your nose and gums.
+The symptoms of APS can be hard to spot.
+That’s because blood clots aren’t something you can easily identify without other health conditions or complications.

 - transient ischemic attack (TIA) (similar to a stroke, but without permanent neurologic effects)

 In rare cases, untreated APS can escalate if you have simultaneous clotting incidences throughout the body.
 This is called catastrophic antiphospholipid syndrome.
 It can cause serious damage to your organs as well as death.

 But proper treatment can help reduce your risk of developing blood clots and help prevent these types of issues.

 APS may be treated with blood thinners (medication that reduces your risk of blood clots).

 Some people with APS don’t present the symptoms of blood clots and won’t require any treatment beyond aspirin to prevent the risk of clots developing.